WLAN-Pi/wlanpi-server/README.md

 Following the WLAN Pi reboot, your configured server mode SSID should be available in the network list shown on your wireless client.

-Once you have joined the SSID, an IP address is assigned to your client device via DHCP and you will have access to the WLAN Pi itself (e.g. SSH to 192.168.73.1).
-You will be able to access features such as the built-in speedtest utility using a browser pointed at : http://192.168.74.1/
+Once you have joined the SSID, an IP address is assigned to your client device via DHCP and you will have access to the WLAN Pi itself (e.g. SSH to 172.16.43.1).
+You will be able to access features such as the built-in speedtest utility using a browser pointed at: http://172.16.43.1/

 Plug the Ethernet port of the WLAN Pi to your lab switch and it will provide IP addresses to the wired devices.